 Summarizing Demographic Data

 Keeping in mind that Map Business Online includes demographic data for building demographic maps, we’ve added a demographic summarization tool in this fourth option.
 Simply choose the data layer you’d like to append with demographic information.
 Then pick up to three demographic categories to add to the analysis.
-Your results will show demographic data appended to a spreadsheet for export out of MBO.
+Your results will show demographic data appended to a spreadsheet for export out of Map Business Online.

 Once again we’ve included area definition options and the ability to place circles around up to 200 locations at once.